Francisco-Javier Benedicto Ruiz

 Director General, Austrian Federal Ministry for Innovation, Mobility and Infrastructure

-Henriette has been serving as Director General at the Austrian Federal Ministry for Innovation, Mobility and Infrastructure since 2021 following a two-year-term as Director Science & Innovation at the Austrian Environment Agency.
+Henriette Spyra has been serving as Director General at the Austrian Federal Ministry for Innovation, Mobility and Infrastructure since 2021 following a two-year-term as Director Science & Innovation at the Austrian Environment Agency.
 As an innovation and mobility expert she looks back at a 15 year career in various public sector positions as well as research institutions.
 She is member of the supervisory board at AIT Austrian Institute of Technology as well as SAL Silicon Austria Labs.
 She also serves as co-president of the Climate & Energy Fund.
-A stubborn optimist Henriette enjoys bridging the worlds of policy, technology, sustainability and innovation.
-Originally from East Berlin, Henriette believes in falling walls.
+A stubborn optimist Ms. Spyra enjoys bridging the worlds of policy, technology, sustainability and innovation.
+Originally from East Berlin, Ms. Spyra believes in falling walls.
 She holds degrees from the University of Oxford as well as the School of Advanced International Studies at Johns Hopkins University.